gabelopez2523/gabelopez2523/README.md

 Asside from that I enjoy playing soccer, snowboarding, and watching movies!
 Below are a few of the project I have worked on throughout undergrad.
 Cherck it out!

+## List of Analytics Courses Taken
+* Automating Business Processes
+* Foundation of Information Management
+* Enterprise Information Management
+* Data Warehouse and Business Intell.
+* Data Visualization
+* Optimization Modeling
+* Sports Statistics

 --------
+This project involved doing an optimization on a business of choiuce.
+My project was on product optimization, finding a solution that would be the most profitable.

 [Optimization Project using Python](https://github.com/gabelopez2523/gabelopez2523/blob/main/Python%20Final%20Project.ipynb)
 -----
+Here I worked with a team, where we created a variety of models that would help create the outcome of an NBA game.

 [Tableau Project on NBA games](Project.3200.final.pdf)
 -----
+This script built a small auto dealership datebase through SSMS.

 [Database Build Script](BuildTapiaAuto.sql)
 -----

 ## Regression Model
+A simple linear regression model done through JMP.

 ![Final regression](https://user-images.githubusercontent.com/90865017/138539227-0a91428b-5a06-44bc-b069-8a7c95489d9c.png)